echobom/UERANSIM-wiki/Implemented-Features:-Procedures.md

-Here's the list of currently supported and unsupported procedures of NAS/NGAP procedures.
+Here's the list of currently supported and unsupported procedures of NAS/NGAP protocol.

 ### UE Mobility Management Procedures
 - [x] Primary Authentication and Key Agreement